Alfred McCormack: Career

 In its obituary, the New York Times later stated that McCormack had resigned in October 1946 "after a sharp difference in opinion over the organization of the department's intelligence functions."
 Henry Clausen's summary was: "Army bureaucracy got him in the end.
 Poor McCormack never got the thanks he deserved."

 He returned to Cravath in 1946.

 In January 1952, McCormack reported to the Secretary of War "to study certain aspects of military intelligence."

 Personal life and death

-On May 31, 1930, McCormack married Winifred Byron Smith and had three sons.
+On May 31, 1930, McCormack married Winifred Byron Smith and had three sons, including publisher Win McCormack.

 McCormack served as chair of the Board of Visitors for Columbia Law School.
 In his law practice, he "devoted much of his time to the affairs of the late Maj.
 Edwin H. Armstrong, prominent inventor in the radio field."

 Alfred McCormack died age 55 on January 12, 1956, of cancer at Greenwich Hospital in Greenwich, Connecticut.